-The American labor movement is rich in revolutionary traditions upon which the Communist Party and the Trade Union Unity League can draw in their work of organizing the American working class for revolutionary action.
+The American labor movement is rich in revolutionary traditions upon which revolutionary workers and militant trade unionists can draw in their work of organizing the American working class for revolutionary action.
 The great labor struggles which dot the history of the United States, bear testimony to the militancy of the American workers.
 Not only have the workers been ready to initiate struggles or accept provocations of the bosses, but when out on strike, they have stayed out long and fought bitterly against the combined forces of bosses and the minions of the State.

-A labor movement which can look back to the general strike movements of 1877 and 1886, to Homestead (1892), to the A. R. U. Strike (1894), to Lawrence (1912), to the Steel Strike (1919), to Seattle (1919), to the many strikes in the coal, railroad, clothing 28 and other industries, to the great struggles in Colorado, Pennsylvania, West Virginia, the Mesaba Range and, more recently, to Gastonia and Harlan, can also look forward to still greater struggles in the future.
-With the prevailing objective conditions constantly deepening economic crisis, growing permanent unemployment, intensified exploitation through speed up methods, acceleration of imperialist rivalries leading to another world war, the American Labor movement, freed of its misleaders, will give an account of itself.
-The massacre by Ford police of four Detroit auto workers at an unemployed demonstration before his plant, the murder of fighting Negro jobless in Chicago and Cleveland, the Hunger Marches and developing strike struggles are evidences of the sharpening class struggle and the militancy of the workers.
+A labor movement which can look back to the general strike movements of 1877 and 1886, to Homestead (1892), to the A. R. U. Strike (1894), to Lawrence (1912), to the Steel Strike (1919), to Seattle (1919), to the many strikes in the coal, railroad, clothing 28 and other industries, to the great struggles in Colorado, Pennsylvania, West Virginia, the Mesaba Range and, more recently, to the militant strike struggles of Toledo and Minneapolis, the general strike of San Francisco and the nation-wide textile strike, can also look forward to still greater struggles in the immediate future.
+With the prevailing objective conditions-the chronic economic crisis, growing permanent unemployment, intensified exploitation through speed-up methods, etc., acceleration of imperialist rivalries leading to another World War-the American labor movement, freed of its misleaders, will give a full account of itself.
+The mounting strike wave, over the heads of reactionary labor leaders, and the widespread movement for the Workers Unemployment and Social Insurance Bill show that the workers are now overcoming the "New Deal" demagogy and are engaged in a growing struggle against capitalist exploitation.